 “To waste very scarce educational resources on something that we know is just going to be of interest and advantage to those who are already holding all the marbles, just strikes me as very pathetic and very, very unfair,” Mandell told FOX.

 I’m fairly disgusted by that statement.
 This is exactly why we should teach money skills to children of poor families.
 Don’t we want them to do better than their parents?
 Don’t their parents want them to do better?

-If these children have disadvantages that keep them from getting high marks in financial education, I could argue those same disadvantages hurt them in all their other classes.
+This argument is flawed.
+To assume that not having money doesn’t allow you do “understand” it, is ridiculous. the purpose of education is to enlighten and be exposed to new ideas.
+Not teaching finance education is unethical.
+Financial disadvantage does not mean low marks in financial education.
+I could argue those same obstacles hurt them in all their other classes.
 Yet we still teach them.
-And besides, even if they don’t score as high as their wealthier peers on a test, they’ve learned that money management is important – even if they retain very little from the actual class.
+Even if they don’t score as high as their wealthier peers on a test, they’ve learned that money management is important.
+Even if they keep very little info from the class, that concept is priceless.

 By teaching the class, we’re telegraphing to a new generation that money is an important concept to master.
 And to a nation that’s drowning in debt, isn’t it worth the risk of a few hours a week?
 If it is for sex ed, it should be for fin ed.